amirf147/wsrmacros/README.md

     This tells Git to use the "removesig" filter for all files with the `.WSRmac` extension.
 Now you're ready to start using and updating your own version of the repository!

+# Parsing Scripts

+This repository includes a folder named `parsing_scripts`.
+This folder contains scripts that are functional but not fully fleshed out.
+They are designed to help with getting the macros into an Excel or a spreadsheet file, making it easier to view and understand the macros and keyboard shortcuts you have.

+While these scripts are operational and can accomplish most tasks, they are not fully featured.
+This means they might not perform all the functionalities originally intended.
+However, they are still a valuable tool for managing and understanding your macros.

+Please note that these scripts are a work in progress and improvements may be added over time.

 ## Acknowledgements